The UDL Project

 • Finding and creating tools to make it easier for teachers to implement UDL in the classroom, and sharing them with teachers on this website

 You are welcome to download the essay, Universal Design for Learning Promotes Student Engagement.
-This essay outlines current research on UDL, and the methodology, findings, and recommendations of our team's action research project (which was undertaken from October 2013 - May 2014).
+This essay was released in a joint publication by the New Brunswick Department of Education and Early Childhood Development (EECD) and the University of New Brunswick (UNB).
+This essay outlines current research on Universal Design for Learning, and the methodology, findings, and recommendations of our team's action research project (which was undertaken from October 2013 - May 2014).
 The appendices feature the data collected from students and teachers throughout the project.

-It is noted that team members have gradually incorporated more UDL lessons and practices into our own teaching since 2014.
+It is noted that team members have gradually incorporated more UDL into their teaching practices since beginning this project.
 Students have benefited from this shift, and are more engaged in learning as a result.
 Since then we have shared our findings with colleagues in our school, and we have made materials available to them that facilitates the implementation of UDL on a wider scale.
 They also have access to a library of UDL materials and readings in varying levels, including an electronic library of materials they can download.
 In addition, teachers everywhere have access to the lessons and materials on this website.

 File Size: 1242 kb